If you take this course, you must read and agree to the following policies.

 In all these cases, please notify both instructors by email before the missed class begins, unless there is a good reason why that is not possible.

 Please do not ask us to excuse your attendance or late assignments because you have important work in other courses.
 You have to plan for this possibility.

-Working successfully with computers requires backing up your files frequently to several types of media: a USB drive or a cloud service, such as IU Box or Dropbox.
 You should have multiple versions of every file you’re working on.
 You should have at least two recent copies of anything irreplaceable.
 Don’t keep them all on a single flash drive, which might break or get lost.
 Doing this is a critical part of making music (or doing anything else) with computers.